Internal agents

 Can we prove revocation worked?

-The revocation event and the first failed invoice-reconciler call after access ended, tied to the same authority chain.
+The revocation receipt and the first post-revoke denial receipt after access ended, tied to the same authority chain.

 Maps to audit controls

-The Evidence Pack gives security and audit teams a starting control map instead of making them translate raw gateway logs themselves.
+The Evidence Pack gives security and audit teams a starting control map instead of making them translate raw gateway logs without receipt hashes, policy versions, and decision reasons.

 Mint receipt — US SOC 2